Public affairs (military): Navy

 The United States Navy public affairs community is led by the Chief of Naval Information (CHINFO) within the U.S. Navy Office of Information.
-As of June 2019, the Chief of Information was Rear Admiral Charles W. Brown.
-Rear Admiral (lower half) Paula D. Dunn serves as the Vice Chief of Information.
+As of January 2024, the Chief of Information was Rear Admiral Ryan M. Perry.
+Rear Admiral (lower half) John A. Robinson III serves as the Vice Chief of Information.

 Enlisted members of the Navy public affairs community are rated as Mass Communication Specialist (MC).
 Officers in Navy public affairs are Restricted Line Officers and hold the Special Duty Officer (Public Affairs) designator 165X.

 The annual CHINFO Merit Awards (CMA) Program recognizes outstanding achievements in internal media products produced by Navy commands and individuals.

 Air Force

 The Secretary of the Air Force Office of Public Affairs (SAF/PA) serves in the leadership role for the United States Air Force's public affairs community.
 Air Force public affairs officers hold the 35P Air Force Specialty Code (AFSC).
 The enlisted public affairs AFSC is 3N0X6, Public Affairs apprentice, journeyman, or craftsman, depending on skill level.